MarcoVelazquezVelazquez/snail/README.md

 Estimated workload of this exercise is _30 min_.

 ### Description
-Consider a snail travels up a tree `a` feet each day.Then snail slides down `b` feet each night.
-Height of the tree is `h`.
+Consider a snail travels up a tree `a` feet each day.
+Then snail slides down `b` feet each night.
+Height of the tree is `h` feet.

 Please, proceed to [Snail](/src/main/java/com/epam/rd/autotasks/snail/Snail.java) class and write a program that prints number of days for the snail to reach the top of the tree.